yohayg/ca-slackbot/README.md

-# Slackbot Tutorial Bot
+# CloudAdvice Slackbot

-This tutorial is geared toward writing a Slack hubot instance.
-It includes demos and examples that work in hubot + slack (but could work with another adapter).
+This tutorial is based on https://github.com/michikono/slackbot-tutorial

 ### Overview

-* An accompanying blog post can be found here: http://www.michikono.com/2015/07/10/in-depth-tutorial-on-writing-a-slackbot/
-* This project contains a more thorough set of example scripts in [slackbot-examples.coffee](https://github.com/michikono/slackbot-tutorial/blob/master/scripts/slackbot-examples.coffee).
+CloudAdvice Admin statistics slack bot

-### Running tutorial Locally
+### Running ca-slackbot Locally

 You can test your hubot by running the following.